Aliases for HNRNPDL Gene

-HNRNPDL (Heterogeneous Nuclear Ribonucleoprotein D-Like) is a Protein Coding gene.
-Diseases associated with HNRNPDL include limb-girdle muscular dystrophy, type 1g and autosomal dominant limb-girdle muscular dystrophy type 1g.
-GO annotations related to this gene include RNA binding and double-stranded DNA binding.
-An important paralog of this gene is HNRNPA0.
+HNRNPDL (Heterogeneous Nuclear Ribonucleoprotein D Like) is a Protein Coding gene.
+Diseases associated with HNRNPDL include Muscular Dystrophy, Limb-Girdle, Type 1G and Muscular Dystrophy, Limb-Girdle, Type 1H.
+GO annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is HNRNPD.

 UniProtKB/Swiss-Prot for HNRNPDL Gene